 The goal of these guidelines is to standardize pre-hospital patient care.
-These guidelines are not intended to be absolute treatment doctrines, but to have sufficient flexibility to meet the complex challenges faced by the EMS/ALS provider in the field.
+These guidelines are not intended to be absolute treatment doctrines, but to have sufficient flexibility to meet the complex challenges faced by the EMS providers.

 These guidelines have been written in adherence with nationally recognized standards including but not limited to: DOT guidelines, American Heart Association's "Advanced Cardiac Life Support" and "Pediatric Advanced Life Support", state standards and practices manuals.
-All providers will adhere to these guidelines as is appropriate for medical circumstance and provider agency level.
+All providers willadhere to these guidelines as appropriate for medical circumstance and provider agency level.

-To maintain the life of a specific patient, it may be necessary, in rare instances, for the physician providing on-line medical consultation, as part of the EMS consultation system, to direct a prehospital provider in rendering care that is not explicitly listed within these guidelines.
-To proceed with such an order both the telemetry physician and the provider must acknowledge and agree that the patient's condition and extraordinary care are not addressed elsewhere within these medical guidelines, and that the order is in the best interest of patient care.
-Additionally, the provider must feel capable, based on the instructions given by the telemetry physician, of correctly performing the directed care.
-Whenever such care is provided, the telemetry physician and the provider must immediately notify the QA/QI Committee of the extraordinary care situation.
+To maintain the life of a specific patient, it may be necessary, in rare instances, for the physician providing on-line medical consultation, as part of the EMS consultation system, to direct a pre-hospital provider in rendering care that is not explicitly listed within these guidelines.
+To proceed with such an order both the online medical control and the provider must acknowledge and agree that the patient's condition and extraordinary care are not addressed elsewhere within these medical guidelines, and that the order is in the best interest of patient care.
+Additionally, the provider must feel capable, based on the instructions given by the online medical control, of correctly performing the directed care.
+Whenever such care is provided, the online medical control and the provider must immediately notify the QA/QI Committee of the extraordinary care situation.
 All such incidents will be entered into the Quality Improvement Review process.

-Occasionally a situation may arise in which a physician's order cannot be carried out; e.g. the provider feels the administration of an ordered medication would endanger the patient, a medication is not available, etc. If this occurs, the provider must immediately notify the telemetry physician as to the reason the order cannot be carried out and indicate on the pre-hospital care report what was ordered, the time, and the reason the order could not be carried out.
-In addition, the provider must notify the Quality Assurance Office.
+Occasionally a situation may arise in which a physician's order cannot be carried out; e.g., the provider feels the administration of an ordered medication would endanger the patient, a medication is not available, etc. If this occurs, the provider must immediately notify the online medical control as to the reason the order cannot be carried out and indicate on the pre-hospital carereport what was ordered, the time, and the reason the order could not be carried out.
+In addition,the provider must notify the Quality Assurance Office.
 All such incidents will be entered into the Quality Improvement Review process.